eamodio/vscode-amethyst-theme/CONTRIBUTING.md

 1. Ensure you are on the `main` branch and have a clean working tree
 2. Ensure the [CHANGELOG.md](CHANGELOG.md) has been updated with the release notes
-3. Run `yarn run prep-release` and enter the desired `{major}.{minor}.{patch}` version when prompted
+3. Run `pnpm run prep-release` and enter the desired `{major}.{minor}.{patch}` version when prompted
 4. Review the `Bumps to v{major}.{minor}.{patch}` commit
 5. Run `git push --follow-tags` to push the commit and tag

 Pushing the `v{major}.{minor}.{patch}` tag will trigger the [Publish Stable workflow](.github/workflows/cd-stable.yml) to automatically package the extension, create a [GitHub release](https://github.com/eamodio/vscode-amethyst-theme/releases/latest), and deploy it to the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=amodio.amethyst-theme).

-If the action fails and retries are unsuccessful, the VSIX can be built locally with `yarn package` and uploaded manually to the marketplace.
+If the action fails and retries are unsuccessful, the VSIX can be built locally with `pnpm run package` and uploaded manually to the marketplace.
 A GitHub release can also be [created manually](https://github.com/eamodio/vscode-amethyst-theme/releases/new) using `v{major}.{minor}.{patch}` as the title and the notes from the [CHANGELOG.md](CHANGELOG.md) with the VSIX attached.

 ### Pre-releases